Skip to Content

 FACULTY

-HeeSun Choi, PhD 2016, North Carolina State University; attention and age-related declines; safety; human-robot interaction
+HeeSun Choi, PhD 2016, North Carolina State University; attention and age-related declines; occupational safety; human augmentation and assistive technology (e.g., extended reality, exoskeletons, and wearable robots)

 Eric T. Greenlee, PhD 2015, University of Alabama; neuroergonomics of workload, fatigue, and vigilance; automation (e.g., automated driving); individual and team workload